elfeck/SGpp-wiki/Datadriven-dataminig-pipeline-configuration.md

 ```

 In order to use HPO, certain attributes described above (i.e. gridConfig.level)
 change and expect different values.
-See below for a describtion of these changes.
+See below for a description of these changes.
 In the following first the "hpo" config itself.

 ### hpo